tumagonx/nwjs_docs_old/Support-mp3-and-h264-in-video-and-audio-tag.md

 Since node-webkit is based on Chromium, their media parts are basically the same.
 In order to open MP3 and H.264, you need to compile ffmpeg with corresponding features open. **And be careful, MP3 and H.264 codecs are GPL licensed in ffmpeg.**

-But there is also a much simpler way, you can just copy those media codec files from Chrome.
+There is also a simpler way, you can try to use the media codec files from Chrome.
+It had been reported to work, but we don't test this and it may not work for you in latest version.

 **Notice: linking with GPL code will make your codes GPL too.**

 # Windows

-You need files from at least [Chrome 25 in the dev channel](http://dev.chromium.org/getting-involved/dev-channel)
+You need files from the matching Chrome version.
+(0.6.x is based on Chromium 28)

 1. Locate Chrome\Application folder (e.g. C:\Program Files\Google)